ethbrno/eb2-website/static/hacker-manual.md

 Need a change of perspective or just take a break from the monitor?
 Switch to offline play and have fun with a board game.

 - Chess, Dominoes, Checkers, Dice, Backgammon, Cards and more available in and around the Chill lounge area
+- You will also have table football at your disposal :)

 ---